-Since wide-angle lenses have a wide depth of field (range of acceptable focus in front of and behind the point of focus), you need not set a high aperture to obtain a sharp picture from the foreground to the background.
+Since wide-angle lenses have a wide depth of field, you need not set a high aperture to obtain a sharp picture from the foreground to the background.
 On the other hand, a telephoto lens has a narrow depth of field.